-PROPOSED CHANGES TO COMPANION POLICY 25-102

-DESIGNATED BENCHMARKS AND BENCHMARK ADMINISTRATORS
+CHANGES TO COMPANION POLICY 25-102 DESIGNATED BENCHMARKS AND BENCHMARK ADMINISTRATORS

-- 1. Companion Policy 25-102 Designated Benchmarks and Benchmark Administrators is changed by this Document.1 - 2.
-Part 1 is changed - (a) in the first bullet of the second paragraph under the subheading of "Designation of Benchmarks and Benchmark Administrators" by adding "or commodity" after "financial", - (b) by adding after the second paragraph under the subheading of "Categories of Designation" the following paragraph:
+- 1. Companion Policy 25-102 Designated Benchmarks and Benchmark Administrators is changed by this Document. - 2.
+Part 1 is changed - (a) in the first bullet of the second paragraph under the subheading of "Designation of Benchmarks and Benchmark Administrators" by adding "or commodity" after "financial", - (b) in the third paragraph under the subheading of "Designation of Benchmarks and Benchmark Administrators" by adding "regardless of who applies for the designation," after "Furthermore,", - (c) by adding after the second paragraph under the subheading of "Categories of Designation" the following paragraph